docs Self-service account recovery administrator's guide

 If the integration sync stops working, the list of accounts will not be up-to-date.
 Depending on why the sync fails, the self-service site may also stop working.
 For example, this will happen if the API key provided by your directory has expired.

-If this happens, simply click Reconnect to try reconnecting.
+If this happens, select Reconnect to try reconnecting.
 If you still continue to have trouble, reach out to help@nametag.co and we’ll get you pointed in the right direction.

 Removing a directory integration

 It will also stop all self-service resets and prevent any further changes.
 This means that people will not be able to reset their passwords or MFA devices automatically using Nametag.
-In order to get the self-service site running again, reconnect the directory integration.
+To get the self-service site running again, reconnect the directory integration.

 Configure a self-service site